Why are there — not ONE –not TWO — but THREE libraries in SaddleBrooke?

 Books for Sale

-If you are interested in volunteering at one of the three SaddleBrooke Libraries please stop by DesertView or SaddleBrooke One Libraries and leave your name and number so the appropriate person can get back to you.
+If you are interested in volunteering at one of the three SaddleBrooke Community Libraries please stop by DesertView or SaddleBrooke One Library and leave your name and number so the appropriate person can get back to you.
 Volunteers typically work a 3 ½ hour shift each week, year round.
 The available positions include:

 - The front desk volunteer, checking books in and out, and shelving.
 Need to be comfortable with using the computer.